Skip to main content

 The roots of the Enlightenment included a reaction to the religious conflict ensuing from the Reformation and the Counter-Reformation, as well as new discoveries in science.
 These coalesced into a period of thought which emphasised the capacity of human reason to attain knowledge, and no longer needing to rely on the authority of tradition or claims to supernatural revelation.
 The mood of the Enlightenment can be summed up in the motto, "Sapere aude!"
 (Dare to know!)

-In 1789, the French revolution overthrow the Old Regime in France, later leading to the Terror of 1793-5, which included a campaign of Dechristianisation.
+In 1789, the French revolution overthrew the Old Regime in France, later leading to the Terror of 1793-5, which included a campaign of Dechristianisation.
 There is controversy and debate over the precise relationship between the Enlightenment and the Revolution.
-Some would see the events in France from 1789 as the "fruit" of Enlightenment thought, challenging all authorities in the name of reason.
+While many Enlightenment figures favoured the model of the "Enlightened Despot", it could also be argued that the events in France from 1789 were the "fruit" of the Enlightenment's championing of the individual and rejection of all authorities in the name of reason.

 The Enlightenment period with its emphasis on reason was followed, from the early 1800s, by the Romantic period which emphasised the role of feeling.